 2. Build a comprehensive keyword list

-When it comes to pillar pages, keyword research tools like SEMrush’s Keyword Magic Tool can help with two steps: discovering cluster topic ideas and researching keywords for cluster posts.
+When it comes to pillars, keyword research tools like Semrush’s Keyword Magic Tool can help with two steps: discovering cluster topic ideas and researching keywords for cluster posts.

-Enter a broad keyword that describes the topic cluster you want to use for your pillar page.
+Enter a broad keyword that describes the topic cluster you want to use for your pillar.

 Image Source: SEMrush.com

 Pro tip: Click the ‘Questions’ tab to discover conversational search queries you can cover on your pillar page.
 This will help you find subtopics that your target audience actively looks for.